Pathways to Philosophy

 introductory book list

 Here is a selection of just few of the many books available for the student starting out in philosophy.
 Depending on one's taste or natural ability, any one of these would be suitable for someone who had never encountered a philosophy book before.
-The first of the four sections contains books that ease one into the subject relatively gently.
+The first of the five sections contains books that ease one into the subject relatively gently.
 The books in section two are more difficult, though still accessible if you are prepared to make the extra effort.
 Section three contains classic texts, available in various editions.

 Lewis Carroll Alice's Adventures in Wonderland and Through The Looking Glass